AndrewCollin32/Javascript-TicTacToe/README.md

 This program is created by Andrew Collin, 2020

 This is a simple application that allows 2 players to play tic-tac-toe.
 Created using HTML5, CSS, Javascript and JQuery.
 There is no requirement in running this program. <br>
-Just open the folder and click "index" to run the program.
+Just open the folder and click on "index" to run the program.

 # Features